Is this an emergency or occurring now? If the answer is yes, Dial 9-1-1 or call (303) 651-8501.

 - Extra Police Patrol Request (information report)- Due to a specific problem or situation, extra police patrol is requested in a specific area.

-- Graffiti - Report graffiti, spray paint or ink vandalism to property (public or private) to Public Works and Natural Resources (PWNR).
+- Graffiti (information report) - File a police report regarding graffiti, spray paint or ink vandalism to property (public or private).
+Select the following link to report graffiti which requires removal, graffiti removal.

 - Littering (*crime report)